-Myanmar military court sentences two journalists to jail
+Myanmar military court sentences journalists to jail

 The two had been charged under a recently revised provision in the penal code with spreading misinformation that could incite unrest, a charge that critics say criminalizes free speech.

-The convictions are the latest moves against journalists since Myanmar’s military overthrew the elected government of Aung San Suu Kyi in a February coup.
+The convictions are the latest moves against journalists since the military overthrew the elected government of Aung San Suu Kyi in a February coup.
 According to Myanmar’s Assistance Association for Political Prisoners, about 90 journalists have been arrested since the takeover, with more than half still in detention, and 33 still in hiding.

 The coup sparked massive civilian protests against military rule that have been met with a brutal crackdown that has left hundreds dead.